-In contrast, logistics is the supply chain management that part which plans, implements, and controls the efficient and effective flow and storage of products, storage, services, and related information, from the place of origin to the consumer, in order to meet consumer needs.
+Artificial Intelligence in logistics and supply chain is the part where we talk about the plans, implements, and controls the efficient and effective flow and storage of products, storage, services, and related information, from the place of origin to the consumer, in order to meet consumer needs.
 Separation often causes difficulties.
 It follows from the definitions that supply chain management is more than traditional and more than modern flexible logistics, as its content significantly exceeds that of logistics.
 The supply chain is built on information systems and includes manufacturing, marketing and financing, strategic resource planning, business process relationships, risk-sharing, and the involvement of supply providers in product development.

 Of course, the global direction of digitization and data analysis known as Industry 4.0 has a dramatic impact not only on production but also on services.
 By analogy, the literature uses Logistics 4.0 to identify changes that affect the logistics services sector.
 The transformation affecting the whole supply chain management is characterized by network connection, integration of Internet solutions into processes, targeted data collection at all levels, their online and batch processing and analysis, and the decisions made by artificial intelligence (AI) application.